 After she passed away from cancer in my early thirties, my mom’s garden became my place of comfort, a refuge where I could let the wind wash away my grief and feel her presence all around me, in every plant, and every bird song.
 So, it’s fitting that my documentary film, Modified, begins in her garden.

 Seeds Under Threat

-For as long as I can remember, my mom practiced the age-old tradition of seed saving.
+For as long as I can remember, my mom practised the age-old tradition of seed saving.
 Like farmers have done for thousands of years, she saved and replanted her own seeds each year.
 In the mid-1990s, an entirely new kind of seed came on the market: corn varieties genetically modified to produce insecticide from within the plant, and soybeans engineered to survive the spraying of herbicides.
-Farmers in our neighborhood started to grow these new crops (known as GMOs), but my mom had concerns.
+Farmers in our neighbourhood started to grow these new crops (known as GMOs), but my mom had concerns.

 Would these crops actually lead to reduced pesticide use and higher yields as the companies selling them claimed?
 Could they inadvertently cross-pollinate with the plants in her garden, thereby imparting their lab-created genetics?
 Perhaps what bothered her most was that some of the world’s largest chemical companies had created these new crops and then placed patents on them.
-This meant that farmers growing them had to pay higher prices for the patented seeds and sign technology license agreements promising never to save or replant them, thus forcing farmers to purchase from the companies year after year.
+This meant that farmers growing them had to pay higher prices for the patented seeds and sign technology licence agreements promising never to save or replant them, thus forcing farmers to purchase from the companies year after year.

 My mom believed that seeds belonged in the hands of people, and should not be owned and controlled by the world’s largest multinational corporations.